shin-shin/Match-Emoji-game/README.md

 This is a "kill time" type of game for bored people on their phones.
 It is simple, no time constrain, no brain cells affected by playing it.
 You can play it in a line at Starbucks, during boring conversation, or waiting for your code to compile.

+The rules are easy - just find a match to all emojis on a board and TA-DA!!!
+You won!

 **Technologies Used:** JavaScript, HTML, and CSS

 ## User Stories